 According to Chapter 508, Sec.
 508.4; the statute of limitations for personal injury cases in New Hampshire is 3 years.
 This means that you may lose the right to sue if you do not file your legal claim within that time-frame.

 Different states follow slightly differing comparative negligence statutes.
 In New Hampshire, the guideline is modified comparative fault with a 51% threshold.
-Basically, this means that if plaintiff is not majority at-fault party, damages can be reduced by relative negligence – N.H.
+Basically, this means that if the plaintiff is not the majority at-fault party, damages can be reduced by relative negligence – N.H.
 Rev. Stat.
 Ann. § 507:7(d).
 Often, for legal funding requests early-on in a case, companies providing lawsuit loans in New Hampshire must assume state minimum policy limits of:

 - $15,000 bodily injury liability per person

 - $15,000 personal injury protection